1920 Swiss referendums: Background

 The referendum on joining the League of Nations was a mandatory referendum, whilst the ban on gambling establishments was a popular initiative.
 Together with the counter-proposal, all three required a double majority; a majority of the popular vote and majority of the cantons.
 The decision of each canton was based on the vote in that canton.
 Full cantons counted as one vote, whilst half cantons counted as half.
 The referendums on employment contracts and working times were optional referendums, which required only a majority of the public vote.

-According to a contemporary analysis, support and opposition for joining the League of Nations were organized along the following lines:Acceptance of membership in the league was strongly favored by the powerful Independent Democratic (Radical) party, the Liberal Democratic (Protestant Conservative) party, the recently formed anti-bolshevist Peasants' party, the Christian Social party, and the Griitlianer.
-The Catholic Conservatives were divided, some of their most eminent leaders, both lay and clerical, being found in opposing camps.
-The Socialists who have accepted bolshevism leadership fought the league with all their accustomed arguments and bitterness.
-Curiously enough, the same attitude was taken by a group of the higher officers of the Swiss army, led by Ulrich Wille, the former general in chief.
-Party lines were more or less cut across, however, by racial, linguistic, religious and personal prejudices.
+Contemporary analyses indicate that support for Swiss membership in the League of Nations was led by the Independent Democratic (Radical) Party, the Liberal Democratic (Protestant Conservative) Party, the anti-Bolshevist Peasants’ Party, the Christian Social Party, and the Griitlianer.
+Opposition came from Socialists aligned with Bolshevism and a faction of senior Swiss army officers led by Ulrich Wille, while Catholic Conservatives were divided.